-Students fill out Withdrawal from College forms available in the Center for Student Development.
-They must be filled out completely, signed, and turned in to the Registrar's Office.
-Students who properly withdraw, change to part-time, are dismissed, or are released from a housing contract will have their accounts adjusted for tuition and room (except for the minimum deduction of \$100.00 to cover administrative costs) according to the following schedule:
+Students fill out Withdrawal from College forms available in the Office of Student Affairs.
+They must be filled out completely, signed and turned in to the Registrar's Office.
+Students who properly withdraw, change to parttime, are dismissed or are released from a housing contract will have their accounts adjusted for tuition and room (except for the minimum deduction of \$100.00 to cover administrative costs) according to the following schedule:

-100% - through the first five days of classes (less \$100.00 administrative fee)

-- 90% from the 6th through 10th day of classes - 80% from the 11th through 15th day of classes - 70% from the 16th through 20th day of classes - 60% from the 21st through 25th day of classes - 50% from the 26th day of classes through the mid-point of the term
+- 100% through the first five days of classes (less \$100 administrative fee) - 90% from the 6th through 10th day of classes - 80% from the 11th through 15th day of classes - 70% from the 16th through 20th day of classes - 60% from the 21st through 25th day of classes - 50% from the 26th day of classes through the mid-point of the term